 When you connect your laptop to a free Wi-Fi at Starbucks, you’ll no longer have the same IP address as when using Wi-Fi at home.
 It will change to the IP address of the network you’re using.
 The same is true when you connect at the office.
 Instead of your home IP address, you’ll be identified with your office’s IP address.

-If you’ve ever moved to a new home, gotten a new ISP, and had problems connecting to some of your online services, your ISP may have given you a dynamic IP address instead of a static one.
+If you’ve ever moved to a new home, gotten a new ISP, and had problems connecting to some of your online IT Support services, your ISP may have given you a dynamic IP address instead of a static one.
 These can sometimes cause problems.

 For example, if your own IP address information is whitelisted to log into your company’s server remotely, if that IP address changes, you could be blocked.